bwann/homelab/door.md

 These are just ziptied roughly evenly along the back door, low enough from the top so it doesn't get in the way of where the main power supply is.

-Originally I used 1000 RPM fans because I was sensitive to fan noise, but once the cabinet is stuck under a desk it's really not as noticable.
-I later swapped these out for 2000 RPM (that's all Fry's had), and I think 3000 RPM may be okay.
+Originally I used 1,000 RPM fans because I was sensitive to fan noise, but once the cabinet is stuck under a desk it's really not as noticable.
+I later swapped these out for 2,000 RPM (that's all Fry's had).
+3,000 RPM is probably overkill for noise unless you're running really hot systems and need it.

-For fan power, I used a molex connector off the main PSU, to a couple of 3-pin splitters, then down to the four fans.
+For fan power, I used two Molex connectors off the main PSU, to a couple of 3-pin splitters, then down to the four fans.
+You may need a short 3-pin extension cable to reach from top to bottom.
 There's no speed control here, they run full speed all the time while the cabinet is powered up.

 ### Rear door cable access